seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-02.md

 > In whatever terms it conceives of, \
 > Even thereby it turns otherwise.
 >
-> The world, attached to becoming,Given fully to becoming, \
+> The world, attached to becoming, given fully to becoming, \
-> Though becoming otherwise, Yet delights in becoming. \
+> Though becoming otherwise, yet delights in becoming. \
 > What it delights in is a fear \
 > What it fears from is a suffering. \
 > But then this holy life is lived for the abandoning of that very becoming.